 - Director, Women's Biobehavioral Health Program at the University of Pittsburgh

 - Director, Cardiovascular Behavioral Medicine Research Training Program at the University of Pittsburgh

-Dr. Thurston is recognized nationally as a leader in the field of women’s health, particularly in the areas of menopause and the risk for cardiovascular disease in women.
+Dr. Thurston is recognized nationally as a leader in the field of women’s health, particularly in the areas of menopause, trauma, cardiovascular disease, and brain aging in women.

-Her innovative research focuses on menopause and cardiovascular disease (CVD) in women, two prevalent and inter-related health issues that can have a profound impact on women's lives.
+Her innovative research focuses on menopause, cardiovascular disease (CVD), and dementia risk in women, three prevalent and inter-related health issues that can have a profound impact on women's lives.

-Dr. Thurston received both her Master's and doctorate degrees in clinical health psychology from Duke University.
-Following a clinical internship at the University of Washington School of Medicine in 2003, she went on to complete a two-year fellowship as a Robert Wood Johnson Health and Society Scholar at Harvard University before joining the Department of Psychiatry faculty at the University of Pittsburgh in 2005 as an Assistant Professor.
-Dr. Thurston also holds secondary appointments at Pitt in the Department of Epidemiology and the Department of Psychology, and in 2011 was awarded membership on the University’s graduate faculty.
+Dr. Thurston received both her Master's and Doctorate degrees in Clinical Health Psychology from Duke University.
+Following a clinical internship at the University of Washington School of Medicine in 2003, she went on to complete a two-year fellowship as a Robert Wood Johnson Health and Society Scholar at Harvard University before joining the Department of Psychiatry faculty at the University of Pittsburgh in 2005.
+Dr. Thurston also holds secondary appointments at Pitt in the Department of Epidemiology and the Department of Psychology.